 A one-way flight in Business Class between Singapore and Sydney/Melbourne will cost you:

 Singapore Airlines gives preference to its own members over partners like Velocity.
-If the flight you want is only available through KrisFlyer and not Velocity (which sometimes happens), then you can transfer 78,300 Velocity points to 58,000 KrisFlyer miles, which you can then use to book through KrisFlyer, but that isn’t a very good use of points.
+If the flight you want is only available through KrisFlyer and not Velocity (which sometimes happens), then you can transfer 96,100 Velocity Points to KrisFyer, which you can then use to book through KrisFlyer, but that isn’t a very good use of points.

 KrisFlyer periodically discounts redemptions on these routes, usually between 30% and 50%.